phinjensen/WWW-RiotGames/README.md

 ## Getting Started

 To use this API, you need an API key, which you can get from [the official website][1].
-You also need to isntall LWP::Simple.
+You also need to install LWP::Simple.

 Before anything else, you need to set your API key and region: